tanmaybinaykiya/tanmaybinaykiya.github.io/_posts/2017-12-22-scene-classification-with-deep-learning.md

 * To split into data and train set, I duplicated the folders and called them train and test.
 * In train, I delete all images with odd numbered endings and even numbered endings in test

-The following snippet can be used as a shell script to
+The following shell script can be used to split the dataset into the training and test set

 ```sh
 cp -r dataset train